VPN Demand Surges Around the World

 Chart showing daily VPN demand increases in Russia compared with the daily average between 17-23 February, 2022.

-Our analysis of Russia’s central register of blocked sites shows that the Kremlin has blocked over 1,000 sites relating to the war since the invasion, including BBC News, Deutsche Welle and Voice of America Russian-language sites.
+Our analysis of Russia’s central register of blocked sites shows that the Kremlin has blocked over 1,000 sites relating to the war since February, including BBC News, Deutsche Welle and Voice of America Russian-language sites.

 The Russian authorities confirmed on March 15 that they had been trying to block VPN traffic and would continue to do so.
 [11]